Mount Whitney Trail: Management

 The Mount Whitney Trail, from above Lone Pine Lake to Trail Crest, lies within the special Mount Whitney Zone of the Inyo National Forest.
 Due to the high volume of trail users, the Forest Service enforces special regulations here to preserve Whitney's wild character.
 Wilderness permits are always required to use the trail, and between May 1 and November 1, a quota permits only 60 overnight users and 100 day users per day.

 Beginning in 2012, the Mt.
 Whitney permit lottery switched over from mail-in applications to an online format.

 Camping

 Camping is allowed along most of the trail, more than 100 ft from water, but level ground that meets that description is extremely limited, so most backpackers congregate in two camps.
 Outpost Camp, the lower of the two camps, is 3.8 mi by trail from Whitney Portal, at 10365 ft.
 It is sheltered by trees, near a waterfall and Bighorn Meadow.
 Trail Camp is 6.3 mi from the trail head at 12000 ft, in a rocky, often windy, alpine basin.
 This is also the last place where there is a reliable water source.
-The lake at Trail Camp has algae from the human waste deposits and is usually purified before drinking.
+The lake at Trail Camp has algae from the human waste deposits and should be purified before drinking.
 Depending on conditions, clean water may be found in springs on the switchbacks.
 Most overnight backpackers will take between 2 and 4 days to complete this trip.